 (redirect req "/contact/"))

-If you need another one, such as 301, you can customize the argument status.
+If you need a different status like 301, you can customize the argument status.

 (ns myproject.views.my-view